ThoaShook/MentalHealthInTechPlaces/README.md

 ![](images/HeatMap.png)
 * Age distribution among survey-employees
 ![](imges/age_distribution.png)
-* Gender that is most likely seeking treatment
+* Gender that is most likely seeking treatment is female and that is understandable
 * Conclusions:
   - Based on our models, the most important indicators for a mentally healthy and stable workforce are:
       + Family history